 Runners are always looking for effective ways of taking care of their bodies and practicing yoga is a proven way for runners to prevent injuries.
 Running can be particularly hard on your knees, back and ankles and there are a number of specific yoga poses that can help relieve the strain placed on these muscles, increase your functional strength and flexibility.
 By helping you to train your breathing yoga can also help you to increase your oxygen intake whilst running.
 Strong Flow by Steffy White

-4. Yoga for Athletes: Recovery Program
+5. Yoga for Athletes: Pre-Workout Practice

-9. Yoga for Athletes: Enhance Performance
+6. Yoga for Athletes: Enhance Performance

 Designed specifically to enhance performance for runners and athletes, this series of deep yogic stretches focuses on conditioning your range of motion.
 By systematically opening the hips, quads, and hamstrings in this Grokker premium video, Yoga Expert Ashleigh Sergeant creates a sequence that can be done before, during, or after your typical cardio workout to increase mobility and strength.

-10. Post Run Stretch
+7. Post Run Stretch

 Take 10 minutes to stretch after your run and your body will thank you.

 8. Yoga for Skateboarders: Stretch & Balance

 Stretch deeply and master a more challengingbalance series with this routine.
 If you've already watched the first 2 videos in this Grokker Premium series entitled Yoga for Athletes, then you are now ready for more challenging stretches and standing balancing postures.
 In this Grokker Premium video for athletes, Yoga Expert Ashleigh Sergeant focuses on developing your sense of balance.
 Ashleigh guides you through standing balances including Virabradrahsana, the most challenging warrior posture designed for spinal integrity and stability.